-The boards 7273 and 7273RC are prepared for a later operation in IPv6 networks.
-Currently just IPv4 is supported.
+The boards 7273 and 7273RC supports operation in IPv4 and IPv6 networks.

 The boards 7273 and 7273RC can be used by networks for highly accurate synchronisation over NTP (Network Time Protocol) which is available worldwide.

 The following synchronisations protocols are available: